-3. Investment in Subsidiary, M/s Carya Chemicals & Fertilizers Private Limited.
+3. Heavy investment in Subsidiary, M/s Carya Chemicals & Fertilizers Private Limited.

-In the year 2022-23, the Company has made investments to the tune of Rs.
-2,63,81,000/- in M/s Carya Chemicals & Fertilizers Private Limited pursuant to which it became the subsidiary of our Company.
-We propose to utilize Rs.
+In the year 2022-23, the Company had made investments to the tune of Rs.
+2638.10 Lakhs in M/s Carya Chemicals & Fertilizers Private Limited pursuant to which it became the subsidiary of our Company.
+Our Company propose to utilize Rs.
 750 Lakh out of Issue Proceeds for granting loan to Carya, for further details please refer chapter title "Objects of the Issue" on page no. 55 of this Draft Letter of Offer.
 Carya is in the process of setting up Bottling Plant for Indian made Foreign Liquor and Distillery for manufacturing of Extra Neutral Alcohol and Ethanol.
-The Company has not yet started the commercial operation.
-The turnover for the year ended March 31, 2023 and for the half year ended September 30, 2023 were NIL and the PAT was Rs.4.73 for the half year ended September 30, 2023.
-There is no assurance that in the future as well, Carya would be able to generate profits.
-Any prolonged delay in the initiation of the commercial production may cause opportunity cost on the amount of loans granted to Carya.
+Carya has not yet started the commercial operations.
+The total income of Carya for the year ended March 31, 2023, was NIL and for the nine months ended December 31, 2023, was Rs 38.14 Lakhs and the PAT for the year ended March 31, 2023 was Nil and for the nine months ended December 31, 2023 was Rs 10.97 Lakhs.
+There is no assurance that in the future as well, Carya would be able to commence its operations and/or generate profits.
+Any prolonged delay in the initiation of the commercial production may cause opportunity cost on the funds infused ins Carya.